Turing machine: Comparison with the arithmetic model of computation

+However, if an algorithm runs in polynomial time in the arithmetic model, and in addition, the binary length of all involved numbers is polynomial in the length of the input, then it is always polynomial-time in the Turing model.
+Such an algorithm is said to run in strongly polynomial time.

 History

 Historical background: computational machinery

 Robin Gandy (1919–1995)—a student of Alan Turing (1912–1954), and his lifelong friend—traces the lineage of the notion of "calculating machine" back to Charles Babbage (circa 1834) and actually proposes "Babbage's Thesis":

 Gandy's analysis of Babbage's analytical engine describes the following five operations (cf. p.
 52–53):